Our Mission & Vision

 Initial Evaluation & Eligibility Determination

 bullet When an initial evaluation is conducted, special education support staff use a variety of assessment tools and strategies to gather relevant functional and developmental information.
+Information is gathered and analyzed using systematic guidelines for conducting a comprehensive evaluation.

 bullet Multiple assessment data from a variety of sources includes data from general education interventions, review of records, interviews, observations, error analysis of student work and more direct student testing.